 Together in therapy, we will work towards building on your inner strengths and abilities to engage with the deeper meanings of everyday tensions.
 We will start the process of rebuilding frayed relationships and your sense of you.

 I am results oriented and work in a nonjudgmental and supportive capacity towards relieving the symptoms related to depression, anxiety, and significant family changes including adjustment issues.
-I have been trained by some of the top psychoanalysts and nueropsychoanalysts in the country.

 I am a New York state licensed clinical social worker providing psychotherapy and counseling from a psychodynamic perspective.
 A psychodynamic perspective means that together we will work to identify the deeper meanings in everyday things.

 I specialize in working with depression, anxiety, life adjustment, and relationship issues. and have spent the last 15 plus years working with children, adolescents, adults, couples, and families.

 I live in Connecticut with my wife, four children, and our husky mix Maisy.

 I graduated with my Master’s in Social Work from Syracuse University in 2012.
 During my time in graduate school I was the President of the Delta Gamma Chapter of the Phi Alpha National Honor Society, awarded NASW-CNY Chapter Student of the year in 2012, recipient of the Amy B. Watkins scholarship from OCFS in 2011, and I was the Class Marshall and Convocation Speaker for the 2012 graduating class.
 I was also a member of the MSW class that was the recipient of Syracuse University’s Chancellor’s Award for Public Engagement and Scholarship for both 2011 & 2012.
 I was also a Graduate Research Assistant to Pamela Johnson, LMSW, Ph.D.